minseok127/HAP/README.md

 ### Encoding

-Encoding is performed by calling the built-in function *locator_hap_encode*.
+Encoding is performed by calling the built-in function *hap_encode*.
 The example below represents encoding the r_name attribute of the region table in the public namespace.
 Each piece of information is separated by a dot (.).
 ```
 > SELECT hap_encode('public.region.r_name');
 ```